“Russell Scott is an inspiration”

 Russell leads an enormously busy life as a versatile performer, vocal coach, musical director and producer, having achieved great success in a cross-over of genres.

-He also mentors choir leaders in personal development, business and leadership.
+He also mentors choir leaders in personal development, business and leadership and is a Certified Keap Partner.

 Music is his soul and his passion, and he is committed to finding and developing new musical talent, giving opportunity to those with the ability and dedication to succeed at the highest level.